microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 ###GitHub Secrets

-When executing the project through GitHub workflows, secrets are stored as GitHub repository secrets.
+When executing the template through GitHub workflows, secrets are stored as GitHub repository secrets.
 In this template, a secret named 'ENV_VARS' is used to store the secrets.
 The 'ENV_VARS' secret should contain the same key-value pairs as the .env file.
 For example:

 ``` bash
 AOAI_API_KEY=abcdefghijklmnop